Green Tea: What Are Its Advantages And Disadvantages?

 • Irritation

 3. Deficiency of calcium leads to osteoporosis.
-Drinking too much of green tea can increase the amount of calcium that is flushed out in the urine.
-It actually prohibits the calcium absorption in the bones and leads to the osteoporosis.
+Drinking too much green tea can increase the amount of calcium that is flushed out in the urine.
+It prohibits calcium absorption in the bones and leads to osteoporosis.

 6. It interacts with certain medications and leads to certain problems.
 So always consult your healthcare professional if it is safe to consume it along with your medicines.

-7. Young children should avoid drinking this as it may not be suitable for their body or may interfere with growth hormones.
+7. Young children should avoid drinking this as it may not be suitable for their bodies or may interfere with growth hormones.

 Cons of Green Tea